system-zero/system-zero/data/docs/la.md

     str[-2]

-    again: this has byte semantics, though there isn't a certainity if it is the right thing to do, as it might make also sense to return a character.
+    again: this has byte semantics, though there isn't a certainity if it is the right thing to do, as it might make also sense to return a character, but at least it is the well known C way

 # Variables can be reassigned if they are not declared as `const`.

   str = "that everyone brings"

-  in that case, the previous value should be freed automatically
+  in that case, the previous value should be freed automatically by the compiler

 # you can pass a string literal as an argument to a user defined function, or
   to a C function.

+  call_fun ("with a string literal as an argument")

+  in this case this string should be freed automatically

-# functions can get at most nine arguments.
+# functions can get at most nine arguments (already too too many, so it looks
+  like a waste)

 # Comparison operators:

   == or is, != or isnot, >, < , >=, <=

+  we use `is` and `isnot` and pay a price for this with en expensive switch just to feel like humans and really after years of using them in C and now in the language, it really offers a more natural humanish way to flow with the written code and the underlying thought, that for certain helps a lot as it gives clarity to the code

 # Arithmetic operators: